 - small twigs

-I placed all of the snowman parts into the tray, and set it on the table along with several styrofoam meat trays (always sterilize your meat trays in the dishwasher before using them for crafting or play).
-I also placed a thin fleece blanket on the table.
-It had a kind of “felt board” effect, and kept the pieces from sliding around.
+I placed all of the snowman parts into the tray and set it on the table along, and I provided the kids with styrofoam meat trays to build their snowmen on.
+I also placed a thin fleece blanket on the table which behaved a little like a felt board, and prevented the snowmen and their parts from sliding around.

 The 2 year old preferred working directly on the table-top.